mmccoy-01/optimal_graduate_schools/README.md

 # optimal_graduate_schools

 Back in 2021-11-03, I was a senior in my fall semester of college.
 I was reading about stock market stuff, learning R, and applying to graduate schools.
-I decided to try combine them all as a learning experience by creating Markowitz’s Efficient Frontier of Optimal ~~Portfolios and Allocation~~ **Graduate Schools**
+I decided to try and combine them all as a learning experience by creating Markowitz’s Efficient Frontier of Optimal ~~Portfolios and Allocation~~ **Graduate Schools**

 My loose goal was to find the optimal graduate school using R. At the time, I thought that this would be good practice for an R beginner like me.